-We have prepared some essays on areas of concern with the EDI initiative.
+We have prepared some essays on areas of concern with the SOP and the EDI initiative.
 These may include hyperlinks to further resources so that you can easily work through any of the issues as time and interest permit.

 - On the compulsion of individual lawyers to adopt and promote a mandated set of personal values (Statement of Principles) prescribed by our Regulator in violation of the Charter freedoms of thought, belief, opinion, expression, conscience, and religion.

 - On the evidence for the Law Society's determination that there is "Systemic Racism" in the legal profession in Ontario.

 - On the requirement to cooperate with the advancement of a "Culture Shift" as defined, implemented, and monitored by the Law Society of Ontario.